Kathryn O'Rourke Parker: Barney

+Personal life

+Parker is married to Philip Parker, who was a songwriter for Barney & the Backyard Gang and the spin-off Barney & Friends.

 Charitable work

 The Parkers have invested their resources in many local North Texas charitable causes that benefit children.
 The Collin County Children's Advocacy Center named Kathy Parker as recipient of their Hero Of Hope Volunteer Award in 2002.
 She has served on the advisory board of the National Children's Alliance and National Children's Cancer Society, and was board president of the McKinney Education Foundation from 2011 to 2012.

-Current news

-Kathy is in the process of creating a new children's program.
+On May 9, 2013, Kathy, alongside her husband Philip, donated a few Barney items to the Smithsonian National Museum of American History.
+Those included the script from the first video in the Barney & the Backyard Gang series, The Backyard Show, along with a Dakin Backyard Gang Barney Plush.

+Accolades

+For her work of Barney & Friends, Parker was named a recipient of the 2016 Walt Disney Motif Award Award Advancement of Education Medal Of Honor in memoriam of Fred M. Rogers.